 - Agile Methodology

-- Adopt Agile practices like Scrum or Kanban, where the project is broken into smaller, manageable sprints.
+- Adopt Agile practices like Scrum or Kanban, where you break the project into smaller, manageable sprints.
 This allows for iterative development, regular feedback, and early detection of issues.

-- Example: In a 2-week sprint, the team delivers a feature set and adjusts the next sprint based on client feedback, reducing errors and speeding up delivery.
+- Example: In a 2-week sprint, the team delivers features and adjusts the next sprint based on client feedback.
+This reduces errors and speeds up delivery.

 - Automated Testing

-- Implement continuous integration and continuous deployment (CI/CD) pipelines that include automated testing to catch errors early in development.
+Implement continuous integration and continuous deployment (CI/CD) pipelines Additionally automated testing to catch errors early in development.

-- Example: Every code commit triggers unit tests, integration tests, and UI tests, preventing issues from going unnoticed until late in the project.
+Example: Every code commit triggers unit, integration, and UI tests.
+Moreover issues from going unnoticed until late stages.

 - Code Reviews & Pair Programming